 Justice League (2017)

-The wheels come off, here.
+If you’re looking for where the wheels come off, it’s right here.
 Snyder originally envisaged Justice League as an Avengers: Infinity War/Endgame two-movie affair.
-Warner Bros. wasn’t convinced though, perhaps after Batman v Superman’s less than spectacular box office.
+Warner Bros. wasn’t convinced though, perhaps after Batman v Superman’s less than spectacular box-office.

-So when Snyder left the project for personal reasons (the death of a close family member) after shooting the majority of the film, the movie was taken in a new direction.
-Avengers helmer Joss Whedon was brought in to film new scenes that would lighten the tone and enable the story to be told in one film.
+So, when Snyder left the project for personal reasons after shooting the majority of the film, the movie was taken in a new direction.
+Avengers director Joss Whedon was brought in to film new scenes that would lighten the tone and enable the story to be told in one film.

 Vast swathes of footage and subplots bit the dust, along with almost all plot coherence.
-The resulting cut-and-shut film was released to lukewarm reviews.
+The resulting cut-and-shut film was released to lukewarm reviews, at best.
 It also ruined Whedon’s reputation; he made few friends among the cast, who eventually became very vocal about his alleged bullying.
 Was this the final nail for the DCEU?

-Well, no. Because Aquaman turned out to be a fine movie, albeit one that was happy to ape the MCU film’s formula.
-Starring Jason Momoa as Aquaman and directed by James Wan (Saw) it was also happy to ignore established DCEU lore – it dumped the underwater air bubbles that Atlanteans had to use to talk to each other as seen in Justice League.
+Well, no. Because Aquaman turned out to be a fine movie, albeit one that was happy to copy the formula we’ve seen throughout the MCU timeline.
+Starring Jason Momoa as Aquaman, and directed by horror movie veteran James Wan, it was also happy to ignore established DCEU lore – it dumped the underwater air bubbles that Atlanteans had to use to talk to each other as seen in Justice League.

-Shazam! is about as far away from Snyder’s grimdark vision of the DCEU as it’s possible to imagine, yet it’s been one of the shared universe’s most enthusiastically embraced films.
-A family friendly feel-good fantasy, it’s the story of a young boy who, after meeting an ancient wizard, is given the ability to turn into an adult superhero when he says, “Shazam!”
+Shazam! is about as far away from Snyder’s vision of the DCEU as it’s possible to imagine, yet it’s been one of the shared universe’s most enthusiastically embraced films.
+A family-friendly feel-good fantasy movie, it’s the story of a young boy who, after meeting an ancient wizard, is given the ability to turn into an adult superhero when he says, “Shazam!”
 The fun and charm (and this film oozes fun and charm) comes from Zachary Levi’s performance as the adult-sized superhero acting like a wide-eyed teenage boy.

 Want more family-friendly fare?
 The best Disney movies